Mechinator/Mechbot-Logbot/README.md

 - **Permissions**: Some commands might require the user to have permissions.
 Ensure you communicate these requirements in your command descriptions or bot help text.
 - **Error Handling**: Clearly inform users of common errors, such as entering an invalid SteamID or a tag that doesn't exist.

-By providing detailed usage instructions for each command, users can interact with Mechbot-Lobot more effectively and with less confusion, enhancing their overall experience. <br>
+By providing detailed usage instructions for each command, users can interact with Mechbot-Logbot more effectively and with less confusion, enhancing their overall experience. <br>
 `!help command coming soon`

 ## To-Dos